cristinaa211/People_counting_CNN_UWB/README.md

 # PEOPLE COUNTING IN A COVID-19 AND GDPR CONTEXT USING IR-UWB RADAR SIGNALS

+**PURPOSE AND CONTEXT**
 This repository presents a method for people counting using IR-UWB radar signals, in the COVID-19 and GDPR context.
 The purpose is the monitoring of the number of people  inside a room, where a one-meter minimum distance between the persons is required for limiting their number in a given area, which is important to limit the spread of the COVID-19 virus.
 The GDPR context refers to the protection of personal data, where an IR-UWB radar is used instead of a video camera to count the people indoors.
 The radar range is 5 meters.
-The dataset is open-source and corresponds to the reference article [1] , where four scenarios are considered, involving 0 up to 20 persons randomly walking and standing in a queue, in the radar range.
+The dataset is open-source and corresponds to the reference article [1] , where four scenarios are considered, involving 0 up to 20 persons randomly walking and standing in a queue.
 The raw data is formatted to JSON files and then stored in the PostgreSQL database.

 ![image](https://github.com/cristinaa211/People_counting_CNN_UWB/assets/61435903/df374e21-7e99-42e4-b628-80d5b97cb697)

+**Ultra-wideband Technology**

 Ultra-wideband (UWB) impulses have a duration of nanoseconds in the time domain, occupying a very large frequency bandwidth, from 500 MHz up to 7.5 GHz.
 The effective bandwidth for the radar samples set is 5.65 GHz - 7.95 GHz.